git/git.github.io/rev_news/drafts/edition-19.md

 the history of a patch series, and also tracks its cover letter and its base.

-Then josh gave a demo.
+Then Josh gave a demo.

 To create a series called "feature" based on v4.7, you would run for
 example: